APZmedia/Joshua-brand-assets-loader/README.md

 ### Common Issues

-**"Logo file not found" Error**:
+**"File not found" Error**:
-- Check that the asset file exists in the correct directory
+- Check that the file path is correct and complete
-- Verify the asset key matches the filename (without extension)
+- Ensure the file exists at the specified location
+- Use absolute paths for best compatibility
+- Verify file permissions

+**"Invalid image file format" Error**:
-- Ensure the file format is supported
+- Ensure the file has a supported extension (.png, .jpg, etc.)
+- Check that the file is not corrupted
+- Try opening the file in an image editor to verify it's valid

 **"Invalid input images" Error**:
 - Make sure background image has 3 channels (RGB)